Call Toll Free (951) 779-9300

 Extreme summer heat defines this zone.
 High-performance windows and doors are critical to minimizing solar heat gain and supporting energy efficiency in demanding conditions.

-Zone 14: Mojave Desert / Interior (Palmdale, China Lake)
+Zone 14: Mojave Desert / Interior (Palmdale)

 Very hot summers, cool nights, and low humidity characterize this desert zone.
 Energy performance centers on aggressive solar control and insulation to handle wide temperature swings.